ImmigrationTimes.org

 Average Processing Time

-Average for analyst review decisions as of February 2026
+DOL average for analyst review decisions as of March 2026

 That's approximately 16.5 months